apigee-127/a127-samples/spikearrest-example/README.md

 >Note: Unlike some other Volos.js modules that have "in-memory", Redis, and Apigee modes, spike arrest only has an "in-memory" mode.

-For more detailed information about using this policy, see "[How does spike arrest work?](#howdoes)" below.

 ## How do I use it?

 #### 1) Clone this repository from Git